Springlike warmth, which set records in the West, to become entrenched in the East

 On Thursday, the temperature hit 99 degrees in Phoenix, marking the hottest November temperature the city has ever recorded.
 Much of the Southwest has been sizzling, with highs nearing the triple digits in spots.

-On the High Plains, North Platte, Neb., hit 80 degrees on Tuesday, Wednesday and Thursday, each time setting a new record high for the date.
-Denver tied or broke record highs each afternoon during the same period, with temperatures in the upper 70s — some 20 degrees above average.
+On the High Plains, North Platte, Neb., hit 80 degrees on Tuesday, Wednesday and Thursday, each time setting a record high for the date.
+Denver tied or broke record highs each afternoon during the same period, with temperatures in the upper 70s — about 20 degrees above average.
 Rapid City, S.D., hit a record 79 degrees on Thursday, while on Tuesday, Salina, Kan., squeaked out a record 83.

 The heat has since swelled even farther east, tying a record at 74 degrees in Chicago on Thursday and bringing record mildness to the Corn Belt.